Executive: “We’re an agile organization now.”

 The bad news is that taking a class and passing the certification test isn’t going to magically transform you into the worlds best Servant Leader.
 The good news is that you’re going to get a working foundation upon which to build:

 Terminology.
 This is an obvious one.
-But you’d be surprised how many people don’t actually know what the word “Sprint” means, or what a Story Point is.
+But you’d be surprised how many people don’t actually know what the word “Sprint” means, or what a Story Point is (not to mention the fact that Story Points are not part of the Scrum framework!).
 It helps when we’re all speaking the same language.

 An Agile support network.
 To repeat: you will not get everything you need from the course.
 But, by meeting people in your class who are going on the same journey, you’ll discover that people who are interested in Agile and Scrum are generally pretty helpful people!
 At the very least, your trainer is someone who has made a living helping people along the journey.
 They will likely be willing to help you out long after the class ends.